-Last week, we happened to attend one of the most important technological events in the world: the Coinsbank Blockchain Cruise.
+Last week, we happened to attend one of the most important technological events in the world.
+OneUP boards on the Coinsbank Cruise.

 As couldn’t be otherwise, when we found out about the existence of this event, we took for granted that we had to be there.
 Being three days offshore and surrounded by blockchain world professionals was a perfect fit for us, and the space was an ideal place to raise awareness of the importance of aquatic safety.